Build Your Own Teardrop Camper in a Class

 I’ve already started a CLC Teardrop Camper.
 Can I bring it to the class and finish it?

 Probably not.
 The success of the class rests on intricate choreography worked out in advance by the instructors.
-(Chesapeake Light Craft has been teaching these build-your-own classes for 22 years and has brought the art to the highest pitch of refinement.)
+(Chesapeake Light Craft has been teaching these build-your-own classes for more than 20 years and has brought the art to the highest pitch of refinement.)
 It would be nearly impossible for an instructor to run a successful class in which the builders are all at different stages in the construction process.